nodecentral/Luup-Paperless/README.md

-# Luup-Paperless-ngx

 # Paperless-ngx-Sensor

 # Scope

-This is a Luup plugin to keep an eye on your Paperless-ngx instance
+This is a Luup plugin to keep an eye on your Paperless-ngx instance - https://github.com/paperless-ngx/paperless-ngx

 Luup (Lua-UPnP) is a software engine which incorporates Lua, a popular scripting language, and UPnP, the industry standard way to control devices.
 Luup is the basis of a number of home automation controllers e.g. Micasaverde Vera, Vera Home Control, OpenLuup.